moonymango/enmovito/README.md

    - Choose individual parameters from the list
    - Or use the category buttons to select groups of related parameters
 5. Click "Generate Plot" to create time series visualizations.
-6. Use the "XY Plot" tab to create scatter plots between any two parameters.

 ## Interacting with Plots